TheRedHanded/tormentengine/0200_Characters.md

 # 2\.
 Characters

-Put simply, your **character** is **you** in the game world, the persona you play in the game.
-The character is the focus of all roleplaying games—an abstraction of physical and mental abilities, skills, and other descriptors.
-You interact with your gamemaster in that world through your character.
-Most characters controlled by players are **player characters** (PCs).
+Characters are the actors in which the pretense of the story takes place.
+To put simply, they are actors on the stage of collabrotive storytelling.
+They are defined conceptually then they are given structure through mechanics like the ones found in this document.
+Characters arethe focus of all role-playing games by nature.
+Many systems represent the abstraction of physical and mental abilities, skills, and other descriptors.
+Then through various methods of relaying information the gamemasters sets the stage and allows the characters to play out scenes, stories, and adventures.

 Your gamemaster describes the setting, the environment, and the encounters to the players.
 Your gamemaster has at their disposal a roster of other characters, called **non-player characters** (NPCs).
 Both player and non-player characters use the same rules, though generally non-player characters are less detailed than player characters, as NPCs rarely face the same variety of situations player characters do.